-We recently turned the hull of the first Arksen 85 (Project Ocean) representing a major milestone in the build process.
+The hull turning of the Arksen 85 (Project Ocean) represents a major milestone in the build process.
 But what does ‘turning’ a vessel mean and why was this project started upside down?
 We sat down with Jim Mair, Arksen Technical Director, to reveal all.

 Why are some boats built upside down and why did we choose to build the Arksen 85 in this way?